MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/overview.md

 }
 ```

 Notice that this response does not just return an array of `Customer` object, it returns an object comprising of `@odata.context` and `value` properties.
 The `value` property's value is the array that contains the actual data.
 The `@odata.context` property is an annotation that gives that client information about where this data comes from.
-The `http://localhost:5000/odata/$metadata#Customers` is called the context URL, in this case it shows that this payload comes from the `Customers` entity set.
-The client can find out more information about the `Customers` entity set from the schema, which it can be retrieved from the service metadata endpoint - `http://localhost:5000/$metadata`.
+The `http://localhost:5000/$metadata#Customers` is called the context URL, in this case it shows that this payload comes from the `Customers` entity set.
+The client can find out more information about the `Customers` entity set from the schema, which can be retrieved from the service metadata endpoint - `http://localhost:5000/$metadata`.
 Using both the schema and the context URL, the client can tell that the payload value is a an array of `Customer` objects, and it can determine the properties contained in the `Customer` entity type and their respective types.

 Let's add a query option to the request to include only the `Name` field: `GET /Customers?$select=Name`.